rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 is hard.
 We have no [physics style models][physics] for understanding the eventual intentions of super intelligent AI produced via such a process.
-_(TODO: ecological models?)_ We don't have solid approaches for inspecting the cognition of deep agents.
-Or a decent understanding of what agent cognition will result from a specific training process.
+_(TODO: ecological models?)_ We don't have solid approaches for inspecting the decision making of deep agents.
+Or a decent understanding of what decision making will result from a specific training process.
 We don't know why or how deep learning generalizes.
 And it's unclear if techniques will generalize to higher intelligence and capability regimes.
 This is the 'the hard problem of AI cognition' which we'll be referencing throughout the post.
 My current view is that this is a difficult crux of alignment and we'll present only one (dangerous) way to proceed without resolving these issues.